ddb048/Discord-API-clone/README.md

 ## View a Users Main Interface
 Once Users log-in, they may interact with their servers, channels, or message their friends!

+## RoadMap of Future Features
+Our Backend has enabled Membership and roles within each server.
+The next feature to add will allow the owner of a server to accept or delete "pending" members.

+Owners will then be able to delete "members" as well.

+We will add features to enable voice and video channels.

+We will add features to enable screensharing.